How to Cook Ribs in the Crockpot

 sliced ribs on foil

-It’s a bit of a labor of love because the cook time is 3+ hours when all is said and done, but man oh man the pay off is so worth it!
+These crockpot ribs use a short ingredient list, but every item pulls its weight.
+The seasoning builds flavor, the apple juice keeps things juicy, and the BBQ sauce finishes everything with that glossy, finger-licking coating.
+It’s a bit of a test of patience because the cook time is 3+ hours when all is said and done, but man oh man the pay off is so worth it!

 racks of ribs in crockpot